ribbon background

 Treatment Opportunities

-The best treatment for obsessive-compulsive disorder may include the following:
+best treatment for obsessive-compulsive disorder may include the following:

 • Therapy: The most effective therapy for OCD is exposure and response prevention (ERP).
 ERP involves exposing individuals to their feared obsessions.
-By working with a therapist to learn how to cope with the anxiety caused by the obsessions, individuals gain control over their responses.8
+By working with a therapist to learn how to cope with the anxiety caused by the obsessions, individuals gain control over their responses.

 • Neuromodulation: This form of treatment is used to treat more severe and resistant OCD.
 Neuromodulation includes transcranial magnetic stimulation (TMS) and deep brain stimulation.
 TMS uses magnetic fields to stimulate nerve cells in the brain, while deep brain stimulation involves implanting electrodes in certain areas of the brain.
-These electrodes send electrical signals to regulate abnormal signals.10
+These electrodes send electrical signals to regulate abnormal signals.

-Where to Find Treatment for Obsessive Compulsive Disorder in North Carolina?
+Where To Find Treatment For Obsessive Compulsive Disorder In North Carolina?

 If you are searching for “what is the best treatment for obsessive compulsive disorder” and you live in North Carolina’s Triangle area (Raleigh, Durham, Chapel Hill, and surrounding towns), Advaita Integrated Medicine (Advaita Integrated Medicine) can help.
 We believe that everyone has the chance to flourish in their lifetime.
 Our experts are here to help you feel your absolute best.